Skip to main content

 The problem

 The portfolio has two audiences now.
-Everything under / is for visitors: Nav, Footer, mobile bottom-nav, the lot.
-Everything under /tools/admin/* is for me: a sidebar, a table, no reason to ship the marketing chrome.
+Everything under / is for visitors, so it gets the Nav, the Footer, the mobile bottom-nav, the lot.
+Everything under /tools/admin/* is for me: a sidebar, a table, and no reason to ship the marketing chrome along with it.
 Both trees share one root layout.

-The old shape rendered Nav and Footer inside AppContext, which wrapped every page.
-Admin routes inherited them.
-The options looked bad on paper:
+The old shape rendered Nav and Footer inside AppContext, which wrapped every page, so the admin routes inherited all of it.
+None of my options looked great on paper:

 • Gate the chrome with usePathname() checks.
-Fragile, and every admin page still paid the JavaScript cost.
+Fragile, and every admin page still pays the JavaScript cost.

 • Render a conditional server component off the URL.
-Same cost, more branching.
+Same cost, just with more branching.

 • Duplicate the root layout for admin.
-Two trees to maintain, two places to forget a provider.
+Now there are two trees to maintain and two places to forget a provider.

 The approach

-App Router route groups are the right tool.
-A folder named (public) is treated as a path segment at the filesystem level but contributes nothing to the URL.
-Which means I can move every public route into app/(public)/ and lift Nav and Footer out of the root layout into a (public)/layout.tsx that only that subtree uses.
+App Router route groups are the right tool here.
+A folder named (public) counts as a path segment at the filesystem level but contributes nothing to the URL, so I can move every public route into app/(public)/ and lift Nav and Footer out of the root layout into a (public)/layout.tsx that only that subtree ever sees.

-Admin pages stay outside the group.
-They walk up to the root layout, which only composes providers and global UI.
-No Nav.
-No Footer.
-No conditional rendering.
+Admin pages stay outside the group; they walk up to the root layout, which now just composes providers and global UI.
+No Nav, no Footer, and no conditional rendering anywhere.

 The layout